V-Sekai/manuals/docs/decisions/20211101-rank-skeleton-bone-names-with-dlrm.md

 3. Mapping to bone names, attributes and categories.
 4. Use a training app create test data.
 5. Generate train and test datasets for T-Posed character surfaces
+6. Train.
+7. Test.
+8. Use on cpu and in Godot Engine.
+   1. Probability of a click.

+### Sample Dataset
    1. Is the bone mapping correct?
    2. features
       1. Bone X global location in meters